mapbox/mbtiles-spec/README.md

 However, the use of this spec in products and code is entirely free: there are no royalties, restrictions, or requirements.

-# Based on work by the following authors
+# Based on [mbtiles-spec](https://github.com/mapbox/mbtiles-spec) by the following authors

 * Tom MacWright (tmcw)
 * Will White (willwhite)